Sheeted Clastic Dikes in the Megaflood Region

 An epicenter at Burbank, WA (Umtanum–Gable Mountain Fault) is >260 km from large dikes in Lewiston Basin, ID.

-Weak Evidence for Strong Shaking East of the Cascades
+Thin Record of Strong Shaking East of the Cascades

 If the dikes in the Channeled Scablands are the products of seismic shaking, then one or more of the Yakima Fold Belt structures would be the likely trigger.
 However, the dikes are distributed over too large an area for a single fault to be the culprit.
 If movement on the Saddle Mountains Fault, for example, triggered diking, then we should see evidence of repeated dike injection dating to the Miocene and on some interval consistent with its recurrence.
 Since the Saddle Mountains have been rising for at least the past 15 million years, dikes and other seismites should be present in Miocene, Pliocene, Pleistocene, and Holocene strata.
 The Ellensburg, Latah, and Ringold Formations should host numerous soft sediment deformation features.
 A radial pattern of strong shaking by YFB faults should be preserved Eastern Washington, yet no such pattern has been recognized.